raharrasy/RL2019-BaseCodes/Exercise2/MonteCarlo/README.md

 Additionally, ensure that the initial Q-Values of all state-action pairs are initialized to zero prior to training.
 Although you can technically use any initialization value for this method, we require this as a means for unit testing your implementations.

 #### `learn()`
 This is the most important function you need to implement in this task.
 This function has no input parameters.
-On the other hand, it should return a tuple of two entries.
-The first entry is the complete Q-value table of all states.
-The second entry is the Q-value estimate after update of the states you've encountered sequenced starting from the first state to the last.
+On the other hand, it should return **a tuple of two entries**.
+The first entry is the **complete Q-value table of all states**.
+The second entry is the **Q-value estimate after update of the states you've encountered in the episode ordered by their first time appearance in the episode**.

+As an example, assume that your states are represented as alphabets and your actions as numbers.
+You encountered an episode where the sequence of states starting from the first to the last are `("A",1), ("B",3), ("C",1), ("A",1), and finally ("A",2)`.
+Then the second entry must return `[Q("A",1), Q("B",3), Q("C",1), Q("A",2)]`

 It will be used by the automarker to compare the correctness of your implementation against the solution.

+In general, this function has **similar functionality as line 9 - 16 of the pseudocode presented in the book**

 #### `act()`
 This function will be used to choose the actions that your agents will use when faced with a state.
 It should only return the action that should be taken by the agent at the current state.
+In general, this function has **similar functionality as line 7 of the pseudocode presented in the book**

 #### `toStateRepresentation(state)`
 You might want to use a different representation compared to the ones provided by the environment.
 This will provide a problem to the automarker.
 Therefore, you should implement a function that maps the raw state representation into the the state representation that you are using in your implementation.
-This function will receive a state and outputs it's value under the representations that you are using in your implementations.
+This function will receive a state and outputs it's value under the representations that you are using in your implementation.
+Additionally, this state representation **must be able to be used as keys of a python dictionary** since the marking tools will use this to check the correctness of your algorithm.

 #### `setState(state)`
 This function will be used to provide the agents you're controlling with the current state information.
 It will receive the state representation from the environment as an input.
 On the other hand, this does not need to output anything.